 Wealthfront charges one fee rate, 0.25% of your account balance.
 However, the first $5,000 is managed for free if you sign up through a referral.
 And a referral should be fairly easy to find, since existing users get an additional $5,000 managed for free for every friend they refer to Wealthfront, with no cap on referrals.

-Wealthfront is an SEC-registered investment advisor.
-Apex Clearing, who processes trades for Wealthfront, is a member of SIPC and FINRA.
+Wealthfront is an SEC-registered investment advisor and a member of SIPC and FINRA.

 What is Wealthfront?

-Wealthfront is an SEC registered investment advisor that offers automated investment management and financial planning through software.
+Wealthfront is an SEC registered investment advisor that offers automated investment management and financial planning and short-term cash management.
 Based on Modern Portfolio Theory, they offer personalized investment portfolios of index funds with designed to adjust according to your personal risk tolerance while staying diversified and tax-efficient.

 Wealthfront does not offer individual stock trading.
 Instead, Wealthfront uses software to create a diversified, long-term portfolio based on your tolerance for risk.
-Wealthfront uses software to automate investment management and financial planning services that traditional brokers and advisors make big money on.
+Wealthfront uses software to automate investment management, financial planning and short-term cash management services that traditional brokers and advisors make big money on.

 Wealthfront’s Main Features